pressbooks/pressbooks/symbionts/custom-metadata/README.md

 ## 0.8 (currently under development)

+* added ability to group several fields as a `multifield`; see `x_add_metadata_multifield()`, props @greatislander, @rinatkhaziev and @PhilippSchreiber for their contributions there
-* allow fieldtypes that save as multiples but don't display as cloneable or multiples
+* allow field types that save as multiples but don't display as cloneable or multiples
-* added the taxonomy_checkbox field
+* added the `taxonomy_checkbox` and `taxonomy_multi_select` field types, props @greatislander
-* made use of the selected() and checked() functions in WordPress instead of clumsy if statements
+* made use of the `selected()` and `checked()` functions in WordPress instead of clumsy if statements
+* limit or exclude groups and fields using a custom callback
+* adjusted the copyright to include 2013 and to list "The Contributors" instead of specific individuals
+* adjusted the list of contributors in the plugin
+* adjusted the plugin URL and removed the donate URL
+* adjusted files for code standards
+* fixed PHP warning with empty values for date fields
+* moved filtering of instance vars to `init` instead of on `construct` which runs too early
+* added new field types: `number`, `email`, `telephone`, `datetimepicker`, `timepicker` and `link` (which uses the WP link manager)
+* added ability to add default value for certain field types
+* added ability to set placeholder for certain fields
+* updated the examples file
+* rewrote the `upload` field to use the media manager from WordPress 3.5+.
+Note the `upload` field is now `readonly` by default (but can be set to `false` when you setup the field)
+* updated JavaScript to be up to standard with coding standards and be fully compatible with jQuery 1.9+
+* replaced chosen.js with select2.js
+* reformat and clean up css file
+* added ability for groups to display a description
+* added ability to limit capabilities for entire groups using `required_cap`
+* convert plugin class to singleton

 ## 0.7